questbook/chains/README.md

     - rpcUrls
 4. Run `git submodule update --init --recursive` to extract the contracts submodule
 6. Add your deployment private keys or infura keys in .env file inside `contracts/evm/.env`.
 Refer `contracts/evm/.env.example`
 5. Run `yarn:add chain ${NETWORK}` to add your chain to our official list of networks.
 Note: The value of `${NETWORK}` should be same as the name of your chains yaml file.
-For example, `yarn:add chain xyz-testnet`
+For example, `yarn add:chain xyz-testnet`
 6. This will add the contract addresses to your chain's yaml file.
 7. Enter all the remaining required configuration, as mentioned in the JSON schema stored at `./src/chain-data-schema.yaml`.
 	- This would include details like  icon, supported wallet, explorer links, supported currencies, etc.